yvettemuki/typeflow-editor/README.md

 ### After drag one of the elements in three types of Definition(PureFunction/InputEndpoint/OutputEndpoint), the form will display to fill
 <img src="https://github.com/yvettemuki/typeflow-editor/raw/master/static/images/fill_form_1.png" width="80%">

+##### You should select the variable type in the type selector and input the variable value
 <img src="https://github.com/yvettemuki/typeflow-editor/raw/master/static/images/type_select.png" width="25%">

+##### If you create the Array type, you need to choose the Array type in second type selector
 <img src="https://github.com/yvettemuki/typeflow-editor/raw/master/static/images/array_select.png" width="25%">

+##### If you create Object type, you need to click "Object" option and you will get into the create panel
 <img src="https://github.com/yvettemuki/typeflow-editor/raw/master/static/images/add_object.png" width="80%">

+###### note: all the array type and object type you create will be saved in default (Type Setting function will soon be available)

 ### After fill some Definition creating forms, you can connect them in the rule:
 ###### only the same name output of one Definition instance can connect to another Definition instance's input with the same name